 All representations and warranties of Seller in this Agreement shall be true and correct in all material respects as of the date of this Agreement and as of the Closing Date.

-the Title Company shall be prepared to issue the owner’s title insurance policy insuring Purchaser’s fee title to the Premises subject only to the Permitted Encumbrances.

-(iii) The Premises shall be vacant and free of all tenants and other occupants. (x) The Premises shall be vacant and free of all tenants and other occupants, of any Leases and of any rights or claims under any Leases; and (y) no person is contesting the surrender or termination of any actual or purported rights under the Leases or to otherwise occupy any portion of the Premises; provided that if the foregoing conditions are not satisfied on the Scheduled Closing Date, then Purchaser may elect, in its sole and absolute discretion, to either (i) receive a return of the Deposit, in which case this Agreement shall terminate and be of no further force and effect (except for the provisions that shall survive the termination); or (ii) proceed to Closing, provided that Purchaser shall receive a credit towards the Purchase Price of $1,000,000.
+.

-The foregoing conditions under this Section 17(a) are for the benefit of Purchaser, and Purchaser may, in its sole discretion, waive any or all of such conditions and close title under this Agreement without any decrease in, abatement of, or credit against, the Purchase Price (except as set forth in Section 17(a)(iv)).
+(iii) The Premises shall be vacant and free of all tenants and other occupants subject to the provisions of Paragraph 5(c) above which permits tenants to stay in certain circumstances.. (x) The foregoing conditions under this Section 17(a) are for the benefit of Purchaser, and Purchaser may, in its sole discretion, waive any or all of such conditions and close title under this Agreement without any decrease in, abatement of, or credit against, the Purchase Price.

 (b) (b) Conditions to Seller’'s Obligation to Close.
 Seller’'s obligation to close hereunder shall be subject to the following conditions: